retentioneering/retentioneering-tools/docs/source/funnel_tutorial.rst

 on all previous ones.
 Parameter ``sequence=True`` should be used in that case.

-In order to feel the difference - see very simple example (LINK TO API REFERENCE FUNNEL)
+In order to feel the difference - see very simple example (@TODO: Link to API reference funnel. dpanina)

 Let’s build ``closed`` funnel with ``sequence=False``.